fuchsmich/notizenmd/README.md

 ## TODO

-- [ ] Cheatsheet no edit etc
-- [ ] Move WebView/TextArea into components, switch with states
 - [ ] About.qml (references to other projects)
     - [ ] Reference to other projects
 - [ ] Cover.qml